nautes-labs/website/src/en/guide/user-guide/code-repo.md

     ]
 }
 ```

 > If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `main` branch of the `default.project` repository, you can list repositories.

 ## View Repository Details (API)

+### Compose repository details request

-1. Generate an API request example by API definition `CodeRepo_GetCodeRepo` and add the access token as a request header.
+Compose an API request example by API definition `CodeRepo_GetCodeRepo` and add the access token as a request header.

 ```Shell
     curl -X 'GET' \